Mikhail Miloradovich: Revolt and death

 The investigation of the Decembrist revolt led to the hanging of Kakhovsky and four of his ringleaders; it did not reveal any illicit connection between the Decembrists and Miloradovich.
-The second killer, Obolensky, was stripped of his princely title and exiled to Siberia for thirty years.
+The second killer, Obolensky, was stripped of his princely title and exiled to Siberia for thirteen years.

 Nobility

 The Miloradović noble family is listed in the nobility of the Russian Empire.